 We ordered non-breakfast food the first night (when we were in the first room), and the food had no taste.
 They also sent a chicken sandwich instead of the grilled cheese sandwich we ordered which was not great for my vegetarian wife.

 The drinks were wonderful at this place.
 Unlike other all-inclusives, there wasn’t pre-made drink mix which ensured the drinks were stiff but tasted great.

 At several of the pool bars, they had a drink menu which was a nice but small touch.
 It made it easy to try drinks.
 If you’re not always visiting the Caribbean or pool bars, it’s tough to know the names of many drinks.

 The resort had just two beers – Red Stripe and Red Stripe Light.
-While it could’ve been nice to have other beer, it was fun to drink Jamaican beer all week.
+These were available on draft at restaurants and bars while cans were available in the rooms.
+It was fun to drink Jamaican beer all week.

 The other small thing that stood out to me was that they served drinks at the pool and beach in compostable plastic cups.
 At the Hyatt Ziva in Puerto Vallarta, they served them in hard plastic reusable cups.
 The number of cups that were washed out to the ocean was horrible.
 Having compostable cups were wonderful, and it was nice not having to worry about whether the plastic drink cup was clean or not.

 Before arriving at the resort, I had guessed we were going to spend more time at the pool than at the beach.
 The pool looked huge, while the beach actually looked pretty small.

 I was wrong.
 Very wrong.

 We spent approximately zero minutes in the pool and all of our time at the beach.